DMTF/Redfish-Tools/doc-generator/sample_inputs/SampleProfileInput.md

 The doc generator will use the local files when specified and otherwise follow the full URI, including data from remote files if possible.

+Registry URI Mapping may be specified in the same way, with the heading "Registry URI Mapping".

 ## Local-repo: redfish.dmtf.org/profiles ../Redfish-Tools/doc-generator/sample_inputs

 # Keyword Configuration